-c) In light of the above, the question /issue of charging a one time charge for "additional spectrum" for spectrum above a "committed threshold" does not arise.
+In light of the above submission, the question /issue of charging a one-time charge for "additional spectrum" for spectrum above a "committed threshold" is not applicable

 55. Should the annual spectrum charges be uniform irrespective of quantum of spectrum and technology?